Budget Information

 Can reductions wait until August of 2026?

-What about grant money?
+What about finding more grant money?

 How does this affect Title I programming?